SWATCHTON/SWATCHTON/README.md

 - ⚡ HE/IT + MORE Stuff ON MY PRONOUNS.PAGE (Linked!)

 - ☎️ I LIKE Talking Heads and also DEltarune If you couldnt Tell. swatchton My life for ever.
 Swatch skins INT NNOOOWWWW come kiss me on my hot mouth Boy.
 I ALSO LIKE SPLATOON It transgendered me about..
 Hmmm.
 5 years ago Iso padre is MY fave By the way hes MyBEST friend Ok trust me.
+Kris Deltarune is also my best friend For real me and that kid we got so much in common Alright.
+OK KRis.
+Now hit The Second Tower

 - 👇BFYI!!!!!!!👇